What is the deadline for applications?

 I am an international student.
 What is your requirement for the English language test score?

-For admission to graduate study in the Department of Linguistics at the Dietrich School of Arts and Sciences, a minimum TOEFL score of 90 (with a score of at least 22 in all of the four sections of speaking, listening, reading and writing) is required for all applicants.
+For admission to graduate study in the Department of Linguistics at the Dietrich School of Arts and Sciences, a recommended TOEFL score of 90 (with a score of at least 22 in all of the four sections of speaking, listening, reading and writing) is required for all applicants.
 If taking IELTS instead of TOEFL, the minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) is required for all applicants.

 Regarding regulations under the student right-to-know and campus security act: